PředmětyPředměty(verze: 978)

 Podmínky zakončení předmětu -

 Presentations and discussion either during the Quantitative Methods I or Quantitative Methods II is required in order to pass these two courses.
-Attendance is expected, too.
+The student must attend at least 50% of the seminars.

 Požadavky ke zkoušce -

 Presentations and discussion either during the Quantitative Methods I or Quantitative Methods II is required in order to pass these two courses.
-Attendance is expected, too.
+The student must attend at least 50% of the seminars.

 Sylabus -